Unboxed-Software/solana-course/content/solana-mobile-dApps-with-expo.md

 ## 4. Configure your Expo app to take and upload photos

-Everything we've done to this point is effectively boilerplate we needed in order to start adding the functionality we intend our Mint-A-Day app to have.
+Everything we've done to this point is effectively boilerplate we needed to start adding the functionality we intend our Mint-A-Day app to have.
 Mint-A-day is a daily snapshot app.
 It lets users take a snapshot of their life daily in the form of minting an NFT.

 The app will need access to the device's camera and a place to remotely store the captured images.
 Fortunately, Expo SDK can provide access to the camera and (NFT.Storage)[https://nft.storage] can store your NFT files for free.